 The horror itself is a Rorschach.
 Our perception of what is inked individuates.
 For some, the blot is incompetence, an infection of avarice and callousness made sentient.
 For others, the blot is community spread, a natural disaster exacerbated by our bottomless craving for closeness.
 Long before this, we knew that we cannot exist alone.
 And now we know there is at least one circumstance where we cannot exist together.
 Not safely.
 Not without risk far too intense for the taking.
 The blot is an unending grief unfurled.
 It is carnivorous.
 It consumes futures.
 The blot is an instigator, an organelle of pointed fingers, an unending mitosis of blame.
 The blot is biological warfare or else a hoax; a conspiracy that mutates among the most dogged deniers, even as confirmed cases continue to climb past the millions.

 We are told we have rounded a corner.
 Competing companies vie for bragging rights to the highest percentage of their vaccine’s effectiveness.
 We are told they will offer it at cost; that we can all begin to have it as early as March.
 I have little choice but to believe it, just as I believe that no plague lasts forever, just as I believe that as stubbornly as some humans have elected not to protect themselves and those they know, others are just as stubbornly committed to protecting perfect strangers.

 That is the infuriating paradox of our species.
 At our most susceptible, we behave as though we are invulnerable.
 At the very moment when Life decides to prove that nothing we’ve amassed can protect us from its ravages, we intensify our sense of entitlement.

 What I will remember was that no one protected us from each other.
 No one protected us but each other.
-What I hope is that when God created us, if indeed He did so in His image, then God contains as much contradiction as we do.
+What I hope is that when God created us, if indeed He did so in His image, God was as much a contradiction as we are.
 And it is that contradiction, rather than any temporal consensus or uniformity, that will work to keep what’s left of us alive.